lynnfaraday/aresmush.com/_root/tutorials/manage/trolls.md

 ### Banning Trolls

-In the [web portal banned/suspect sites configuration](/tutorials/config/ban), you can designate certain IP addresses and/or hostnames as suspect or banned sites.
+In the [Web Portal banned/suspect sites configuration](/tutorials/config/ban), you can designate certain IP addresses and/or hostnames as suspect or banned sites.

 Banning a site prevents players from logging in at all from that site.